diarrabell/space-images/README.md

 # Space Images: Real or Fake?

 ## Description
+This app uses a ResNet 18 model to classify astronomy-related images as either "real" (captured by a telescope) or "fake" (entirely computer generated).

+This project was inspired by the following project led by researchers at the University of Hertfordshire: [Realistic galaxy image simulation via score-based generative models](https://arxiv.org/pdf/2111.01713.pdf).
+The paper, which was published in February 2022, details how the authors created realistic computer-generated images of galaxies and other space objects using machine learning.

+These images, known as synthetic data, are intended to be used in the field of astronomy to test theories and predict the evolution of galaxies.
+The authors trained a machine learning model on images from [NASA's Astronomy Picture of the Day (APOD)](https://apod.nasa.gov/apod/astropix.html) archive and created fake APODs that do not actually exist.
+It would be interesting to see if a machine learning model could differentiate between the raw telescope images and the articfically generated images in order to improve their usage in the field of astronomy.

+This model was trained on images collected from the Hubble and James Webb Telescopes as well as the computer generated images from the research paper.

 ## Run Streamlit app from cloud
 The frontend application is available on: